borntofrappe/game-development/04 Match Three/Match Three 5/README.md

 A bit of match is required to have the word centered on the screen, but the idea is to have each letter spread around the center according to its position in the table.
 Notice that the penultimate item is an empty string.
 This is include to have the number three separated from the word match, but it might cause a few issues when the change in colors is introduced.
 Just remember that the table is 1 letter longer than the actual word.

 One last note in terms of design: the `init` function also introduces `self.colors`, describing the colors ultimately used for the headings.
 This feature will be implemented in a future update.

+## PlayState & GameoverState

+The two state classes are introduced without much consideration, simply to alternate between the different states.

+Indeed the goal of this update was to introduce the state machine.
+While I got a bit carried away with the `StartState`, the game is now set up to include time-based events.

+Such as:

+- color each word of the heading at an interval;

+- count down a certain number of seconds, incrementing the value and reacting to it reaching 0.